 MAM vs. PathWinner (also known as Markus Schulze' method)

-“Citizen Kang” 8 minute video (from The Simpsons' 1996 Treehouse of Horror episode)
+“Citizen Kang” 8 minute video excerpt from The Simpsons' 1996 Treehouse of Horror VII (low res, fair use)